echoprotocol/echowiki/how-to/install-full-node.md

-# Install Full Node
+# Installing a Full Node

 There are several ways to install and run a full Echo node on your machine.

-## Download files
+## Downloading Files

-The easiest of them is to simply download the pre-installed binary files from the link below and run the node with the pre-installed configurations
+The quickest way is to simply download the binary files from the link below and run the node with the default configuration:

 ### Linux